 The Kentucky Derby is an annual horse race that usually takes place on the first Saturday in May.
 The Kentucky Derby is a Grade I Stakes race for three-year-old Thoroughbreds and is known as one of the most prestigious horse races in the world.

 The next Kentucky Derby is scheduled for May 1, 2021.
 This popular race has been held annually, without interruption, since 1875.

 What time is the Kentucky Derby?

+The schedule for the 2021 Kentucky Derby has not yet been finalized.
 The Kentucky Derby post time is typically around 6:30 pm EST, with the race starting at 6:50 pm EST. However, there is plenty to see before the main event.
 Gates open at 8:00 am with other races begin mid-morning.

 Where is the Kentucky Derby?

 The Kentucky Derby takes place at Churchill Downs racetrack in Louisville, Kentucky, USA.